DEFRA/epr-backend/docs/architecture/decisions/0005-admin-ui-adr.md

 - [Forms Designer](https://github.com/DEFRA/forms-designer)
 - [BTMS Portal Frontend](https://github.com/DEFRA/btms-portal-frontend)

-A PoC of a first private endpoint in the `epr-backend` service is already underway, which is helping refine the system's requirements and future ADRs.
+A proof-of-concept of a first protected endpoint in the `epr-backend` service is already being discussed, which is helping refine the system's requirements and future ADRs.

 ## Consequences